CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 style manager fill:#FDBA74,stroke:#333;
 ```

-_The Python memory manager helps manage memory for Python code executed by the Python interpreter._
+_The Python memory manager helps manage memory in the heap for Python processes executed by the Python interpreter._
 {:.center}

 Memory is managed for Python software processes automatically (when unspecified) or manually (when specified) through the Python interpreter.